flatironinstitute/CaImAn/docs/source/Installation.rst

 Section 1A.
 Pre-built conda install
 -----------------------------------
-These are basically the instructions on the home page,
+These are basically the Quickstart instructions on the `main readme page <../../README.md>`_, so if you follow those, you should be good to go.

 .. raw:: html

    <details>